 How to Boost Conversions and Create Leads That Last with Storytelling Content

 Service professionals have a shocking advantage when it comes to the benefits of content creation.
 They can use their expertise as well as human connection to drive sales in ways they may not have thought of before.
 The trick is finding the balance that will grasp attention spans.
-This guide will help you achieve just that!
+These tips will help you get one step closer to achieving just that!

 1. Approach it with Empathy

 Think about some of the most memorable advertisements that you’ve seen.
-I think we all have at least one commercial that has stuck with us since we were kids.
+We all have at least one commercial that has stuck with us since we were kids.
 You may not be using TV advertising, but it’s a helpful outlet to think about in this context.
-I’m sure that many of you have seen the ASPCA commercials that pop up around the holidays.
+You may have seen the ASPCA commercials that pop up around the holidays.
 Rather, they pop up more around the holidays.
 That’s not without reason!

 People are generally more empathetic around the holiday season because they’re already in the mindset of giving.
 This is the perfect time for an organization like the ASPCA to gather new donations (which is their form of lead generation) because people are already actively seeking ways to donate.
 Plus, cute animals and sad music trigger other emotions, making them even more willing to pick up the phone or visit their website.